 My first milestone came around that time, when I went hiking with my partner.
 Without a map, without a compass, and without enough water.
 We got lost.
 We were out there for 10 hours and I was dehydrated.

 But I didn’t get a UTI.
 And I didn’t even think about it until I was home safe again.
 That alone blew my mind.
-This thing that had been on my mind for almost four years had somehow become an afterthought.
+This thing that had been my focus for four years had somehow become an afterthought.

 The counter kept going up.
 45 days, 60 days, 90 days since a UTI.
 I suddenly felt like declaring myself officially healed of recurrent UTIs at the six month point might not be so far-fetched.